 Jesus had quite a long to-do list as he reclined for dinner that night.
 I don’t know about you, but I probably would have spent the evening stressing out about all I needed to do, worrying about how I was going to handle the torture, trying to get Peter and the others to understand what was happening, etc. Let’s not miss Jesus’ example here.
 He prioritized people and relationships over plans and responsibilities.
 He was able to lay aside the things troubling Him and be fully present in the room with his friends.
 (I’m still working on this ability.)

 In Dwell: Mary, Martha & Lazarus (the Bible study I’ve written), we spend a week in this room, watching Mary’s extravagant act of devotion.
-Today, however, let’s step back, look around, and think about what it meant for all these people to be present with Jesus on this night.
+Today, however, let’s step back, look around, and think about what it meant for all these people to be present with Jesus on this particular night.

 In Jesus’ culture, people ate at low tables, more like our coffee tables.
 They stretched out on the floor, propping themselves on an elbow to eat.
 This positioning gave Mary much easier access to Jesus’ feet.
 Mostly likely, only men sat around the table while the women ate in a different room.
 Not everyone in the room would have eaten.
 Some would have simply watched.